 Mr Willis says that the Spitfire’s narrow-track undercarriage invited accidents.
 Technically, it did, though in practice, the natural fear of ground looping accidents failed to materialise – perhaps because we were using grass airfields with unlimited runway directions.

 Mr Willis says that the Spitfire’s roll rate wasn’t competitive.
 That’s exaggerated, and fails to account for the fact that its turn rate, turn radius, and rate of onset were class leading, while the Spitfire pilot enjoyed an unrivalled all round view.
-The Spitfire’s only serious drawbacks were not mentioned by Matthew – one being the engine’s tendency to cut out under negative g.
+The Spitfire’s only serious drawbacks were not mentioned by this article– one being the engine’s tendency to cut out under negative g.
 This is a problem that was easily solved, and which is over-stated by non-pilots.
 Even if you have fuel injection it’s almost always better to roll inverted and pull hard than to try and push into a steep dive, since you can always sustain more positive g than negative…..

 The other Spitfire weakness was its rifle-calibre machine gun armament – but this again was easily solved.

-More contentious is Matthew’s claim that you could have built “two-and-a-half Hurricanes” or “three-and-a-bit Messerschmitt Bf 109s”* for one Spitfire.
+More contentious is the claim that you could have built “two-and-a-half Hurricanes” or “three-and-a-bit Messerschmitt Bf 109s”* for one Spitfire.
 This seems to based on Correlli Barnett, who also managed to claim that there was no heavy electrical engineering industry in the UK despite the fact that we developed the world’s first synchronous national grid in the 1920s and electrified the Southern Railway in the 1930s.
 The Spitfire airframe undeniably took more production man hours than the fabric, wood and tubular metal Hurricane – and was less simple to repair as a consequence (though factory repairs to the Spitfire were cheaper).
 In any case, both types were limited by the production time of their engines, armament, etc.

 A Lightning pilot’s guide to flying and fighting here.
 Find out the most effective modern fighter aircraft in within-visual and beyond-visual range combat.
 The greatest fictional aircraft here.
 An interview with stealth guru Bill Sweetman here.
 The fashion of aircraft camo here.
 Interview with a Super Hornet pilot here.
 Most importantly, a pacifist’s guide to warplanes here.
 F-35 expose here.